clay/amphora/docs/plugins/hooks.md

 ### Routes (`routes`)

 A hook that gets called with the argument of the [Express Router](https://expressjs.com/en/4x/api.html#express.router) for each site in a Clay instance.
-This hooks allows a plugin to attach a route to a site that can then be called from a client.
+This hook allows a plugin to attach a route to a site that can then be called from a client.

 **Arguments:**
   - `router`.
 An instance of the [Express Router](https://expressjs.com/en/4x/api.html#express.router) for a site